Berries & New Methods

 Such a great project to do with kids to learn through observation!

 New design!
 AND IT IS ON SALE!

 What is the deal with the Couch Pickle?
 Watch Goulet Pencast Ep.44 Time Stamp 1:35:00 to catch the reference.
 These guys crack me up all the time.
 Drew Brown (same name as my husband) has a son around the same age as ours.
 He was gifted/allowed to bring an inflatable pickle home from a friend's house... where it now lives on his couch.
-LMAO when I was watching and I knew I needed to put it on a shirt and a mug!
+LMAO when I was watching and I knew I needed to put it on a mug!

 Personally I don't connect with the classic image of besties: a cat and a dog curled up together.
 But, raccoons eating out of cans while they have a casual conversation: ABSOLUTELY!

 Turns out this is a Muscovy duck which is invasive in Florida and not easily frightened.

 Westville - 51.18 miles